Automatic identification system: Jamming

 Jammers are low powered devices that transmit GPS signals in the same frequencies as other GPS or AIS signals to interrupt or hide the transmission in the same frequency.

 In October 2022, a jamming attack near Denmark’s Great Belt Bridge (Danish: Storebæltsbroen) interrupted ship transmissions for 10 minutes.
 A total of nine ships within a 50 by 30 km range were affected and unable to transmit AIS or GPS signals.
 The affected ships included four cargo ships, two ferries, and the “Nymfen P524”, a Danish patrol vessel that was at that moment escorting two Russian warships, “Stoikiy 545” and “Soobrazitelny 531”.

 Spoofing

+The practice of AIS spoofing, also known in the shipping industry as first-party spoofing, involves the transmission of AIS signals containing falsified information, particularly regarding the transmitting vessel's location.
+It is distinct from GNSS spoofing attacks, also known as GPS spoofing, in which AIS transmitters broadcast false location information against the will of the vessel's crew, due to being remotely fed incorrect location information by a third party who impersonates global positioning satellites.